 Whitebark pine ecosystems provide critical habitat for grizzly bears, Clark's nutcrackers, and many other wildlife.
 Due to the exotic fungus, white pine blister-rust, whitebark pine has dramatically declined in Glacier.
 Scientists predict whitebark pine would die out without a management restoration program.

 The restoration project involves assessment of current stand conditions and monitoring recently planted whitebark pine for survival rates.
 Seeds are collected from trees with apparent rust-resistance, and the seed is propagated into seedling tree stock.
 Finally, trees are planted at appropriate sites and monitoring plots established.
-This whitebark pine ecosystem restoration program will maintain whitebark pine for bears, nutcrackers, wolverine, and the visitors who enjoy viewing them for many generations to come.
+This whitebark pine ecosystem restoration program will maintain whitebark pine for bears, nutcrackers, wolverines, and the visitors who enjoy viewing them for many generations to come.
 Read more about these efforts in a resource brief.

 Trail Work with Youth Crews